vhawk19/Py_Primer/Contributing.md

-# Contributing Guidelines
+# Contributing Guidelines:blue_book:

 So you have gone through Py_Primer and now you want to start contributing.
 That's great!
 Python is always changing and keeping the primer relevent is an important task.
 We are always looking for people to help keep it up to date

 ### Wait!
-Why should I even bother reading this?
+Why should I even bother reading this?:smirk:

 We want to keep it easy to contribute and maintaing structure is the best way to prevent the primer from falling into anarchy.
 Ok I'm being a bit melodramatic here.
 We just want the process of contributing to flow smoothly with out any hitches.

-### What kind of contributions are you even looking for?
+### What kind of contributions are you even looking for?:smiley:

 Almost any kind of contribution is welcome as long as the guidelines are followed.
 No contribution is too small.
 Go ahead and correct grammar or spelling mistakes.
 Add a new topic or even a new feature is you're up to it!

-## The Ground Rules
+## The Ground Rules:straight_ruler:
 #### (Don't panic!
 There are only two)